 Lecturers – these are the individuals who will be teaching you your course content during each semester and they will be on hand to answer any queries about course content.

-Personal Tutor – You will be allocated a Personal Tutor for each academic year.
-This person has a dual role to support you both academically and pastorally and you will often have regular meetings with them.
+Personal Tutor – You will be allocated a Personal Tutor who has a dual role to support you both academically and pastorally and you will often have regular meetings with them.

 Supporting you to learn a language